Sergio Mattarella: 2022 general election, government formation, and geopolitical tensions

 In February 2024, during a period of students' protests against both the Gaza war and the policies promoted by Meloni's government, often strongly repressed by the police, Mattarella criticized the use of the force and complained with the interior minister Matteo Piantedosi, stating that "the authority of the police force is not measured by truncheons but by its ability to ensure security while protecting, at the same time, the freedom to express opinions publicly".
 The president also added that with young people "using truncheons is a failure".

-Ahead of the 2024 European Parliamen election in Italy held in May, Mattarella invited Italians to vote by stating that voting is "a civic duty and a precious opportunity to reflect together on the reasons that animate the life of our community. ...
+Ahead of the 2024 European Parliament election in Italy held in May, Mattarella invited Italians to vote by stating that voting is "a civic duty and a precious opportunity to reflect together on the reasons that animate the life of our community. ...
 With other free peoples of the continent we decided to give life to a community of which in a few days we will celebrate its sovereignty through the election of the European Parliament."
 These words were deeply criticised by the League, especially by senator Claudio Borghi, who asked for the resignation of Mattarella, asserting that Italy must not cede sovereignty to the EU.
 After a few days, speaking during a Carabinieri ceremony, President Mattarella stated that "due to the historical moment that Italy and Europe are experiencing, we need loyalty to the Republic more than ever."